 01. Establish your brand identity

 The colors of your brand are a reflection of your brand identity.
-Your color palette should therefore align with your values and the messaging that you wish to communicate.
+Your color palette should therefore align with your values ,messaging and the storytelling that you wish to communicate.

 For this purpose, you’ll need to first define your brand identity.
-A recommended practice for this is to compose a list of adjectives that describe your company’s character, as if you were talking about a person.
+A recommended practice for this is to compose a list of adjectives that describe your company’s character and personality, as if you were talking about a person.
 Ask yourself how you’d like the brand to be perceived, and what sets it apart from the competition.

 The following spectrum of brand identity traits is key for building a brand, and can help you pinpoint the core of your brand more easily:

 Now that you’ve identified your brand personality, it’s time to choose the colors to make it shine through.
 In doing so, it’s worth looking into color theory and color psychology principles for common color meanings.
 You can also research using a color picker.

 However, it’s also important to mention that color is not an exact science, and there’s no equation to accurately define which color means what and how your target audience will experience it.
 This is where color combinations come in, as they help in achieving a look that evokes certain stimuli and feelings through their juxtaposition.

 To understand this, think of the difference in the meaning of the color blue when it’s paired with gold - conjuring notions of royalty and luxury - as opposed to the same blue, but paired with pink - which tends to feel much more playful.

 Colors can mean different things depending on the colors they’re paired with, as well as on context and cultural connotations.
 Even color terms, the descriptions by which we identify colors can vary by culture.
 There are, however, clear trends in color use based on industry.
 To help you choose the right color palette for your business, here’s a quick breakdown of popular brand colors by a few main industries: